 This is a photograph of my class at the Rey gymnasium in Kielce.

 I took this photo in 1930.

-In the center is our Latin teacher, Konradi.
-I am standing first on the left, by the blackboard.
-Third from the right in the first row is my best friend and future brother-in-law, Mosze Baum.
+We are standing in front of our school building.
+Among us, sitting in the center, is Konradi, the Latin teacher.
+I am standing third from right, and second from right is my best friend and future brother-in-law, Mosze Baum.